Abhishek3670/Sign-Language-Detection-using-LSTM-Deep-Learning-Model/README.md

 ## Overview

 This project implements a **sign language detection** system utilizing a Long Short-Term Memory (LSTM) deep learning model.
 The aim is to accurately recognize and classify sign language gestures from video input, helping bridge the communication gap for hearing-impaired individuals.

+Reads your hand signs and translates them to English words using Tensorflow object detection API The model is built using transfer learning from pretrained model ssd_mobilenet model The dataset is made manually by running the Image Collection python file that collects images from your webcam for all the mentioned below signs in the American Sign Language :

+The image annotations is done with the help of LabelImage file which you can use by simply git cloning the following:
+Git link

 ## Features